Searches

 When the police want to search you, your car, or your home, it’s important to understand your rights.

-Probable cause means the police have real facts or evidence that make it likely a crime has happened.
-For example, if an officer sees drugs in your car during a traffic stop, that gives them probable cause to search.
+Probable cause means police have facts or evidence that would lead a reasonable person to believe a crime has happened or that evidence of a crime may be found in a certain place.
+For example, if an officer sees illegal drugs in plain view during a traffic stop, that may give police probable cause to conduct a search.

 When Do Police Need a Search Warrant?